 - 27% increase in women who were aware of the need for growth monitoring every month

-A 3-year project (2017-2020) is currently being implemented through 60 Sakhis in two rural/tribal blocks of Palghar district in Maharashtra.
-The sakhis aim to reach over 6000 women and children in Jawhar and Mokhada.
+The project is currently being implemented through 87 Arogya Sakhis in three rural/tribal blocks of Palghar district in Maharashtra.
+The Sakhis aim to reach over 9000 women and children in Jawhar, Mokhada and Vikramgad.